First Time User? Enroll now.

 A variety of pessaries are available, including the ring, inflatable, doughnut, and Gellhorn.

 Your doctor will fit your pessary to hold the pelvic organs in position without causing discomfort.
 Pessaries come in different sizes and should be fitted carefully.
-See a picture of how a pessary should fit.

 Pessaries can be used successfully to treat other gynecologic conditions, such as a uterus that is in the wrong position.

 Your pessary will be fitted at your doctor's office.
 You may need to experiment with different kinds of pessaries to find one that feels right for you.
 Your doctor will teach you how to remove, clean, and reinsert the pessary on a regular schedule.
-If it is hard for you to remove and replace your pessary, you can have it done regularly at your doctor's office.
+If it's hard for you to remove and replace your pessary, you can have it done regularly at your doctor's office.

 Depending on your comfort level and the type of pessary, you may be able to leave the pessary in during sexual intercourse.
-But you cannot insert a diaphragm (a round rubber device used as a barrier method of birth control) while wearing a pessary.
+But you can't insert a diaphragm (a round rubber device used as a barrier method of birth control) while wearing a pessary.
 If you have not reached menopause, you may want to discuss birth control with your doctor.

 Pessaries are used as a nonsurgical approach to the treatment of pelvic organ prolapse.

 Pessaries are also used when symptoms of pelvic organ prolapse are mild or when childbearing is not complete.
-They can be used in women who have other serious chronic health problems, such as heart or lung disease, that make a surgical procedure more dangerous.
+They can be used in people who have other serious chronic health problems, such as heart or lung disease, that make a surgical procedure more dangerous.